-It's normal to have some emotional concerns soon after your surgery.
+It's common to have some emotional concerns soon after your surgery.
 You may have trouble sleeping and adjusting to your new routine of caring for your donor hand or hands.
 Talk to members of your transplant team if you have any emotional concerns.

 Immunosuppressant medications can help stop your immune system from destroying your donor hand or hands.
 Following your procedure, you'll begin to take immunosuppressant medications and will continue to do so for the rest of your life.
 To decrease the risk of side effects from immunosuppressant medications and the risk of rejection, you should:

 - Take your immunosuppressants at the same time and in the same way every day (with or without food)